 Are there any Maker opportunities if I can't come in during the drop-in hours?

+Yes!
 Come check out our Makerspace Book Collection and Check-Out Kits on the 2nd Floor of the Mammoth Lakes Library.
-Check-out Kits cover a variety of skills and supplies, such as learning to crochet or watercolor technique.
+Check-out Kits cover a variety of skills and supplies, such as learning to crochet or experimenting with watercolor techniques.
 Both Maker books and Check-Out Kits can be placed on hold and transferred to another branch.

 Do you accept donations?